cometbft/cometbft/docs/references/architecture/adr-x-intelligent-validator-peering.md

 For `Valp2pResponse`:
 1. Record the addresses in memory.

-[ We should not in general blindly trust the addresses sent to us by other validators.
-When dialing a peer from this address book, we should only keep the connection if the peer succeeds in proving itself as a validator.
-We may need to update the switch with a new `DialValidator` function or something similar. ]
+This reactor should also create a `DialValidatorWithAddress` function that uses the switch to dial a peer with a given address, and only keeps the peer if it successfully proves itself as a validator.

 Additionally, when this reactor starts on a validator node, it should start a goroutine that periodically:

 1. Checks the number of validator peers we are currently connected to.
-2. If the number < `val_peer_count_low`, start dialing random validator addresses that we know about until we reach `val_peer_count_target`.
+2. If the number < `val_peer_count_low`, start dialing random validators from our memory address book with `DialValidatorWithAddress` until we reach `val_peer_count_target`.
 If we do not have enough addresses, send `Valp2pRequests` to random peers until we have a sufficiently large validator address book.
 3. If the number > `val_peer_count_high`, drop some random validators until we reach `val_peer_count_target`.

-[ The exact logic of this goroutine may need to be tweaked, it may interfere with persistent peers, maxnuminboundpeers, and maxnumoutboundpeers. ]
+It should also start another goroutine that periodically checks state to update the `isValidator` field of peer node infos.

 The `AddPeer` behavior is roughly: when I get connected to a new validator, tell my neighbors about this new validator so they can potentially connect as well, if they are a validator.